-1. Quality of the proposed research/creative activity;
+- Quality of the proposed research/creative activity;

-2. Significance of the role for the undergraduate student(s);
+- Significance of the role for the undergraduate student(s);

-3. Type of involvement by the undergraduate student(s) (e.g., production of the research/creative activity vs. conference travel);
+- Type of involvement by the undergraduate student(s) (e.g., production of the research/creative activity vs. conference travel);

-4. Impact of award monies on the project (i.e., will the monies contribute significantly to the project’s successful completion?).
+- Impact of award monies on the project (i.e., will the monies contribute significantly to the project’s successful completion?).
 Note that an award that is less than the requested amount can be recommended by the committee; and

-|OCT 16, 2023||Proposals are due to the Arts & Sciences Dean’s Office in MS Word or PDF format.
-Please submit to Carrie Jackson via email at: carrie.jackson@UND.edu.
+|OCT 16, 2023||Proposals are due to the College of Arts & Sciences Dean’s office in MS Word or PDF format.
+Please submit to the Dean's office via email at: UND.artssci@UND.edu.
 In the email subject line, please type “UG R/CA Fund.”
-Members of the Resources and Infrastructure Committee will review and score the proposals and make recommendations to the Dean.
+Members of the Resources & Infrastructure Committee will review and score the proposals and make recommendations to the Dean.
 The final decision on awards are made by the Dean.|